 Is the employer covered by the Cleaners and Caretakers Award?

-The Cleaners and Caretakers Award applies to churches, clubs, local government, societies and/or organisations and private industry employers in the state industrial relations system, as well as household employers who directly employ a cleaner to work in a private home.
+The Cleaners and Caretakers Award applies to private sector businesses, community and religious organisations, and clubs and societies in the state industrial relations system, as well as household employers who directly employ a cleaner to work in a private home and local government employers.